mohsensami/mohsensami/README.md

 -   👋 Hi, I’m @mohsensami<img align="right" alt="code" src="https://raw.githubusercontent.com/mohsensami/mohsensami/main/images/github/code.gif" width="400" />
 -   👀 I’m interested in web development
 -   🌱 I’m looking to collaborate on any web based projects
--   📫 email me on mohsensami88@gmail.com
+-   📫 email me on mohsensami.work@gmail.com
 <!-- -   💞️ I’m currently learning next.js. -->

 <div align="center">

-<p align="left">I'm a software engineer with many yaers of professional experience designing and developing reusable and scalable web applications.
-Enthuasiastic about acquiring new skills from other engineers.
-Proficent in Reactjs, Javascript and modern web ecosystem.
-In the prior position, made several APIs, websites, dashboards, CMSes and had experience of refactoring and writing more maintainable and efficient code.</p>
+<p align="left">I am a highly skilled full-stack developer with +6 years of experience in web development.
+I have expertise in WordPress (3.5 years), and React.js (3 years), and have also self-studied Next.js.
+Additionally, I have hands-on experience working with MongoDB and MySQL databases.
+I have worked with 5 different companies, delivering projects on time and within budget.
+Continuously learning and staying up to date with the latest web development trends, I am passionate about creating exceptional digital experiences.
+As a collaborative team player with excellent communication skills, I pride myself on my ability to adapt and take on new challenges.</p>
 </div>

 <br>